Integrated care system: The first accountable care systems (2017)

-2018: Integrated care systems
+Integrated care systems (2018– )

 In February 2018 it was announced that these organisations were in future to be called integrated care systems, and that all 44 sustainability and transformation plans would be expected to progress in this direction.
-The ten pioneer systems were described as nascent and fragile by the Health Select Committee in May 2018.
-They were described by Chris Ham as "coalitions of the willing" in 2018.
+In May 2018 the ten pioneer systems were described by the Health Select Committee as nascent and fragile.
+Also in 2018 they were described by Chris Ham as "coalitions of the willing".
 He said that real progress had only happened in places where there was a history of collaborative working.
 He also commented that there was little guidance and so more latitude than is usually the case with national NHS initiatives.

-In January 2019 it was announced in the NHS Long Term Plan that by April 2021 integrated care systems were to cover the whole of England with a single clinical commissioning group for each area.
-Each one will be run by a partnership board with members from commissioners, trusts, and primary care.
+In January 2019 it was announced in the NHS Long Term Plan that by April 2021 integrated care systems were to cover the whole of England, with a single clinical commissioning group for each area.
+Each one was to be run by a partnership board with members from commissioners, trusts, and primary care.
+But it has been suggested that "All ICSs are structured differently as there is no fixed model for how they should be developed; and the leadership is defined in terms of roles and agents, with little to guide leadership practices and behaviours in a complex, collaborative governance arrangement."

 Three more areas were designated in June 2019, and four more in May 2020 (Hertfordshire and West Essex, Humber, Coast and Vale, South West London, and Sussex), bringing the total to 18.

-Nineteen NHS minority ethnic leaders demanded in March 2021 that the executive officers (not just the non-executives) in the 42 emerging ICSs should be representative of the ethnic diversity in their communities.
-They wanted to see ethnic diversity and inclusion a part of every NHS board's core business and that every system should develop a 10-year strategy, with annual milestones, for reducing inequalities.
-In July 2021 chairs had been appointed for 25 of the 42 NHS integrated care boards.
-11 are women, and five have a minority ethnic background.
-The chairs must not be councillors or MPs, or to work for any of their ICS's constituent organisations.
+In March 2021, nineteen NHS minority ethnic leaders demanded that the executive officers (not just the non-executives) in the 42 emerging ICSs should be representative of the ethnic diversity in their communities.
+They wanted to see ethnic diversity and inclusion a part of every NHS board's core business and said every system should develop a 10-year strategy, with annual milestones, for reducing inequalities.
+By July 2021, chairs had been appointed for 25 of the 42 NHS integrated care boards.
+11 were women, and five had a minority ethnic background.
+The chairs must not be councillors or MPs, or work for any of their ICS's constituent organisations.

+In April 2025, integrated care boards were told to reduce their running costs by 50%, beginning in the third quarter of the year; it was reported that a likely response would be mergers which could reduce the number of systems to around 15.